-In the current Proof of Concept phase, the team aims to build an interactive dashboard where current features of metrics on specific control domains can be classified, processed and transformed to indicate (change in) the level of trust related to a supplier.
-The PoC phase for this project is on-hold due to capacity challenges and will be continued later this year.
+In the current Proof of Concept phase, the team aims to build an interactive dashboard where current features of metrics on specific control domains (for instance patch management) can be classified, processed and transformed to indicate (change in) the level of trust related to a supplier.

 This project is part of the trend